 Door and Window Chime Beeps

 Some CPI security systems have an optional setting that alerts users when someone opens or closes a door or window when the system isn't armed.
 Depending on the model, this alert sounds like a chime, voice recording, siren, beeps or a combination of sounds.
 Because your home security system can beep for other reasons, a beep-style door or window chime can cause confusion if a door or window is opened a lot throughout the day.

 CPI security systems also have an optional delay setting to give you more time to disarm the system upon entry, or to leave after arming it.
 During the delay, the systems alerts you with a beep or other sound to remind you of the delay.
 When you enter your home or office, the system beeps until you enter your code to disarm the system.
 When you set the alarm, the beeps begin and gradually speed up to alert you regarding the amount of time you have left to exit before the system arms.

 When you have the security system armed and someone enters your home or office without permission, the system alerts you to this when you return; typically, the alert is a series of beeps.
-CPI Security Systems recommend you use extreme caution when you're in this situation, as the intruder may still be in your home or office.
+CPI Security Systems recommends you use extreme caution when you're in this situation if you do not know who has entered the premises, as the intruder may still be in your home or office.

 Irene A. Blake

 Based in Southern Pennsylvania, Irene A. Blake has been writing on a wide range of topics for over a decade.
 Her work has appeared in projects by The National Network for Artist Placement, the-phone-book Limited and GateHouse Media.
 She holds a Bachelor of Arts in English from Shippensburg University.